-STUDENT ORGANIZATION HANDBOOK
+STUDENT ORGANIZATION HANDBOOK 2022-2023

-2017-2018 STUDENT ENGAGEMENT & LEADERSHIP CENTER
+STUDENT ENGAGEMENT & LEADERSHIP CENTER

-The information contained herein is believed to be accurate at the date of publication, however the accuracy cannot be guaranteed.
+The information contained herein is believed to be accurate at the date of publication.
 In case of any difference between the information contained and the current policy or procedure, the current policy or procedure shall be the one(s) which must be followed.
-The reader should confirm in advance any policies with the Assistant Director of Student Union and Activities.
+Which will be communicated to organizations at the monthly all org meeting.
+The reader should confirm in advance any policies with the Student Engagement Coordinator.